The Lehigh Valley has changed drastically. Now, it could swing Pennsylvania

 Inflation, immigration and abortion are top of mind for voters here

-Democrats and Republicans agree that “kitchen table issues" economic issues are top of mind for voters here.
+Democrats and Republicans agree that “kitchen table” economic issues are top of mind for voters here.
 Geissinger says inflation is the number one concern he hears from voters when he's knocking doors.
-He tells them: "If you want inflation to come down, then vote Republican."
+He tells them: “If you want inflation to come down, then vote Republican.”

 “The price of food and the price of gas is outrageous.
 And it wasn't under him,” said Trish Freda, a 58-year-old Trump supporter from Pen Argyl.
 “So I’d like to go back to that.”